Student Code of Conduct Resources for Families

 File a Conduct Complaint

-If your student chooses to file a complaint (which is also referred to as an incident report), their role becomes one of witness in the case.
-However, the student may also be required to assume the role of complainant.
-The submitter of the complaint is sometimes asked to participate in the adjudication of the case to explain what they saw or heard and to answer questions about the incident.
+If your student chooses to file a complaint (which is also referred to as an incident report), they may be asked to participate in the case to explain what they saw or heard and to answer questions about the incident.
+If they do not want to do this, they can always file an I Witness report, which is anonymous.

-Filing a complaint with the Security Office is not the same as filing a criminal charge.
-The Security Office can help students contact the local police department if they wish to file a police report.
+Filing a complaint with Campus Safety is not the same as filing a criminal charge.
+Campus Safety can help students contact the local police department if they wish to file a police report.

 Cases that are handled informally are often resolved in a matter of weeks.
 When a formal hearing is required, the process takes longer.
 All parties have a right to develop their respective arguments.
 It can take 4-6 weeks to schedule a hearing meeting.